Grayscale image of a robotic arm in a clean, modern environment.

 The most common shorthands Physician use in a Medical Record

-You, me, and every one of us is prone to the use of shorthands in our daily life.
-Since the beginning of the digital era, we are all having a fast-paced life, and time has become one of the biggest constraints.
-This has introduced us to the usage of shorthands in our life.
-We use numerous shorthands with our friends over chat.
-We never spell a word on the whole while texting, just to save time and also our laziness to type.
+You, me, and every one of us are prone to the use of shorthands in our daily life.
+Since the beginning of the digital era, we have all had a fast-paced life, and time has become one of the biggest constraints.
+This has introduced us to the usage of shorthands in our lives.

-In the case of physicians, they have heaving responsibilities making them vulnerable to a hectic schedule.
-Scribing a medical record consumes humongous time as it may even last more than a thousand pages in most cases.
 As we know, a medical record is a complete record of the medical history of a patient with all the details from medications, diagnoses, and tests inscribed in it.
 This compels physicians to use numerous shorthands in order to save time.
 The usage of abbreviations and acronyms in a medical record is a fragile move, as it may go wrong in some cases.

-In this blog, we will have a detailed look at – what shorthand do doctors use the most, the downside of their usage in medical records, and the solution provided by the firms that provide medical records review services.
+In this blog, we will have a detailed look at – what shorthand doctors use the most, the downside of their usage in medical records, and the solution provided by the firms that provide medical records review services.

 LezDo TechMed provides top quality medical record reviews with all the shorthands deciphered for you.